websockets/ws/README.md

 Passes the quite extensive Autobahn test suite.
 See http://websockets.github.io/ws/ for the full reports.

+**Note for using `ws` in the browser**: This is a node.js library, and for the browser you should use the [native WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications).
+The client in the docs are a reference to a back end with the role of a client in the WebSocket communication.

 ## Protocol support

 * **HyBi drafts 07-12** (Use the option `protocolVersion: 8`)